Balloon Juice - Postcard Writing and Music Thread

 It’s postcards and music time!

 There are two postcard-writing opportunities for Ohio, and one for Virginia.
-(That we’re aware of!
-Chime in if you know about others!)
+The VA postcard site is writing for dozens of individual candidates, and I don’t see how that can have much impact.
+If no one is writing for them, I think I will take them off the list Chime in if you know about other good postcard campaigns.
 There are two letter-writing campaigns for VA, as well.

 All the details on options for writing for Ohio Issue 1 and for Virginia – and images of postcards – are always available in the sidebar.
 To make it extra easy to find, I have copied it just below the postcard image.